Treat yourself to Danish caviar called stenbiderrogn

 By Henrik Stender

-During the late winter and early spring you would usually ( pre-covid-19 lockdown) find many menus using stenbiderrogn in the Danish up-market restaurants.
+During the late winter and early spring you will find many menus using stenbiderrogn in the Danish up-market restaurants.

 This year enjoy the delicate, salty and fresh taste of the Danish caviar at home.

 The caviar comes from the eggs of the roe of the lump-fish (in Danish stenbider).